Outer Hebrides & Skye Adventure 2026

 Contact DHTour at 1-888-597-3519 or 905-639-9954 or dhtour@dhtour.ca to book.

-This large group of islands conceals beaches as beautiful and blonde as what you’d find in the Maldives.
-There are mysterious, religious sites older than the pyramids.
-And there are landscapes so ruggedly spectacular that you’ll be rubbing your eyes in disbelief.
+You’ll be surprised at what there is to discover among the Hebrides.
+This group of stunning islands conceals beaches as beautiful and blonde as those you’d find in the Maldives.
+There are religious sites older than the pyramids… and just as mysterious.
+And there are landscapes so spectacular that you’ll be rubbing your eyes in disbelief.
+Join this tour and be astounded by the local legends, spectacular sights, and the curious culture of this incredible archipelago.

-6 DAYS / 5 NIGHTS / MAX 16 GUESTS
+6 DAYS / 5 NIGHTS / MAX 16 GUESTS / SMALL COACH

 Tour Details